matcauthon49/blog/content/posts/quittinginternet.md

 # social media

-Here is stuff I absolutely need to get rid off.
+Here is stuff I absolutely need to get rid of.
 Unfortunately, I have accounts on too many of these things.

 ## instagram